celentanoad/Steam-Collector/README.md

 - Implement Steam API
 - Filter games based on rating or type
 - Archive games from lists instead of deleting them permanently
+- Include date that user last updated a game

 ## Credits